-Other Income.
-Other income includes income or expense resulting from the remeasurement of monetary assets denominated in a foreign currency into U.S. dollars for financial reporting purposes and the impact of the recently adopted presentation of net periodic pension cost and net periodic post-retirement benefit cost below operating profit, in accordance with the FASB ASU issued in March 2017.
+Other (Income) Expense.
+Other (income) expense includes income or expense resulting from the remeasurement of monetary assets denominated in a foreign currency into U.S. dollars for financial reporting purposes and the impact of the recently adopted presentation of net periodic pension cost and net periodic post-retirement benefit cost below operating profit, in accordance with the FASB ASU issued in March 2017.
 See Note 2, "Summary of Significant Accounting Policies - Newly Adopted Accounting Standards," for further details.